 I have a hot patch in the front of my leg just above my knee.
 It is about 3 inches square and gets very hot especially if I stand around.
 Is this connected with my back problem, and what can be done about it?

 A hot patch at your knee could be related to a number of things.
-As long as there is no swelling, redness or heat associated with the hot patch, which would need checked over by a health professional, then it might be nerve related.
+As long as there is no swelling, redness or heat associated with the hot patch, which would need to be checked over by a health professional, then it might be nerve related.
 Make sure you are not leaning anything on your leg for a prolonged period or crossing your legs constantly.
-If it’s there when you’re standing then change position regularly or walk around.
+If it’s there when you’re standing, try changing position regularly or walking around.
 If these things don’t help then see your GP to get it check over.

 I am 65 and find that a different bit of me aches each day; yesterday it was left knee, the previous day right thumb, the day before left wrist, some days it’s stiff back.
 Is this just part of getting old?

-As we get older we do get lots of aches and pains; however that doesn't mean that we just sit back and accept the inevitable.
+As we get older we do get lots of aches and pains, however that doesn't mean that we just sit back and accept the inevitable.
 We do need to decide if some of the aches and pains are due to natural age-related changes (unfortunately as we get a bit wrinkly on the outside this happens on the inside as well!), in which case keeping moving and gentle exercise is the best management plan.
-Much of your pain may actually be referred pain coming from the nerves in your spine, or may be related to an activity you’ve been doing.
+Your pain could be referred pain coming from other areas such as your spine, or may be related to an activity you’ve been doing.
 Try keeping an activity log and monitor if certain things make your symptoms worse, then try modifying your activities to take the strain off your joints.
 If things are not settling within a few weeks then see your GP for further advice.

 How can I deal with arthritic knees during exercise?

 After years of playing the guitar, I now have pains in my fingers and it is so bad that I can hardly play anymore.
-I’ve been diagnosed with osteoarthritis been prescribed diclofenac, but after 6 months of taking it, I am no better off.
+I’ve been diagnosed with osteoarthritis and prescribed diclofenac, but after 6 months of taking it, I'm no better off.
 Any suggestions please?

 If there has not been a noticeable improvement on the medicines, we would suggest going back to your GP.
 Depending on what they find when they assess you, they may recommend a different type of medication or refer you for physio.
 There are a number of methods to relieve pain and stiffness in the fingers, like specific exercises, heat, cold, or therapeutic wax.
 It is likely that you will need to find the best methods of helping you to manage your difficulties and you are likely to go through periods of good and bad with them.
-The main thing is to get specific help and advice to help you to manage better - there may not be a magic wand.
+The main thing is to get specific help and advice to help you to manage better - there may be an element of trial and error to find what works for you!
+Our article Osteoarthritis - the good news! provides lots more ideas you can try to help self-manage your symptoms.

 I am experiencing pain in both feet, which my GP says is tendonitis.
 Which exercises would help to stretch out the tendons and get rid of the problem?

 It might not be a case of needing to stretch the tendons.
 Insoles can have a massive impact on the type of problem that you describe.
 A podiatrist or physio would do a full assessment to see exactly which tendon is being affected and why.
-It may be due to you’re the way you stand, your shoes, muscle weakness or other reasons.
+It may be due to the way you stand, your shoes, muscle weakness or other reasons.
 If indicated, they can have a bespoke insole made for you and then advise how to tackle any of the specific problems they identify.
 It’s also probably best to avoid high heels if you wear them - it's amazing how many people continue to wear heels with this sort of problem.
+See our article Top tips for taking care of your feet for more information.

 I have had muscle pain in my arms for a few months now – could it be tennis elbow?

 Tennis elbow is very specific and is generally easy to diagnose.
 It affects the muscles on the outside of your elbow.
 The movement that is typically most affected is bending your wrist upwards.
 Holding a tea cup is something that people with tennis elbow often find difficult.
 Luckily it usually gets better on its own but make sure you rest the arm or, specifically if you recognise the movement that provokes your symptoms, then try to moderate if possible.
-If you’re worried, it’s best to visit your GP, who may refer you to a Physio who is often best placed to advise on treatment and recovery.
+If you’re worried, it’s best to visit your GP, who may refer you to a physio who is often best placed to advise on treatment and recovery.
+Take a look at a recent Ask the Expert response for more information on the causes, symptoms and treatment of tennis elbow.